maopl/TransOpt-doc/_sources/usage/visualization.rst

 Analysis of Individual Datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-TransOPT also provides tools for in-depth analysis of individual datasets.
+PrismBO also provides tools for in-depth analysis of individual datasets.
 This section outlines the process and visualizations available for single dataset analysis.

 1. Dataset Selection
 """"""""""""""""""""

 The first step is to select a specific dataset for analysis.
-Once selected, TransOPT generates a summary of the dataset's key information.
+Once selected, PrismBO generates a summary of the dataset's key information.

 .. figure:: /_static/figures/visualization/choose.jpg
    :alt: Dataset Information Summary